 Bloomfield Junior Senior High School

-- Bloomfield Junior Senior High School's student population of 101 students has declined by 11% over five school years.
+- Bloomfield Junior Senior High School's student population of 106 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2012)|